Compton Verney House: The Ice House

 The Ice House was built in 1772 by ‘Capability’ Brown during the extensive remodelling.
-An Ice House was a ‘must have’ accessory of the day amongst leading gentry, with growing demand for refrigerated food, sorbets and ice creams.
+An Ice House was a ‘must have’ accessory of the day among leading gentry, with growing demand for refrigerated food, sorbets and ice creams.

 Ice was cut in blocks from the lake during the winter and dragged up to the Ice house.
 A drain at the bottom allowed water from the melted ice to escape.
 The structure was built mainly underground where the temperature is more consistently cool.

 The Ice House at Compton Verney was originally thatched, but after 1817 there are no further records of re-thatching or repair and the Ice House was either abandoned or possibly covered in earth and grass – an approach seen with other Ice Houses – as this was how it was found when the present owners took over Compton Verney in the 1990s.

 Clearance of the Ice House at Compton Verney started in 2008.
 The Ice House has now been fully restored.